 Why Product Information Management (PIM) is Necessary

 PIM is a fundamental technology for those looking to optimize their omnichannel success.
-Coordinating product information into one virtual catalog allows for companies to be in control of their voice, brand, and experience.
+Coordinating product information into one virtual catalogue allows companies to control their voice, brand, and experience.

 As it is abundantly clear nowadays, Google is an integral tool for consumers.
 Shoppers who engage with retailers online will have:

-While online shopping has been dominated by millennials for most of its existence, COVID-19 has helped influence older generations to the benefits of technology-based purchasing.
-Top retailers have noticed this change in demographics and have adapted their omnichannel presence.
+While millennials have dominated online shopping for most of its existence, COVID-19 has helped influence older generations to the benefits of technology-based purchasing.
+Top retailers have noticed this demographic change and have adapted their omnichannel presence.

 How does this change affect product information and the need for its accuracy?
 Well, when it comes to the digital consumer, a product is only as good as the information associated with it.
 With more users and retailers entering the digital atmosphere, those with consistent and thorough product details will serve useful.
 Often when information is incomplete or offered in a confusing manner, shoppers will likely search elsewhere.

 Whether using an Excel spreadsheet or a dedicated program, the goal is to centralize merchandise data points and allow for easy retrieval or revisions of product information.
 In doing so, you will enable your business and your multiple channels to sync their messaging, allowing you to be in control of your marketing wherever your customers choose to shop.

 If new items are added, or favourites are updated, it should be easy for your office and stores to communicate these details.
 By using a PIM tool, your organization will align around a single application or document to increase accuracy and close the gap between customer demands and the dynamics of omnichannel shopping.